babu-cat/civicrm-user-guide-ca/docs/the-civicrm-community/asking-for-help-in-chat.md

 * Avoid posting the same question in multiple channels.
 * Be patient.
 We try to be a helpful and supportive community, and we all lead busy lives.
 If no-one answers, check back later, or try posting on https://civicrm.stackexchange.com
 * Ask one question at a time!
+* Please "thread" your issue using MatterMost's reply feature to keep your issue in a single thread this makes it easier to assist you and allows others to jump in and catch up.
+You can use Shift+Up Arrow as a shortcut to reply!
+* Avoid sending direct messages without checking with the person first!
+Having support discussions in public benefits the community, having them in private does not.